The path to membership success is paved with a litany of mistakes.

 Flooding your site with ads, selling your members’ data, allowing people to pay for the ability to spam your audience…

-Questionable at best, downright unethical at worst; yet we’ve seen countless memberships resort to this sort of thing as they try to milk every penny out of their paying members.
+Questionable at best, downright unethical at worst… We’ve seen countless memberships resort to this sort of thing as they try to milk every penny out of their paying members.

-This may involve creating new products, some of which will be higher priced – however if it’s all done in the name of best serving your members and giving them more options outside of your membership then it’s all good.
+Higher priced products may become part of your strategy here.
+However if it’s all done in the name of best serving your members and giving them more options outside of your membership then it’s all good.

 Rushing to reduce your involvement in your membership